metapolator/metapolator/working-UI-demo.md

 The Filter mechanism has evolved a bit.
 Instead of filtering glyphs out of a specimen, it is more about mixing glyphs in. **note** that the labels in the text box and on the 3-state slider have changed.

 * when there is nothing in the glyph mixer text box, the specimen is displayed as-is;
-* when there is user input in the mixer box, what happens depends on the **Pure setting**:
+* when there is user input in the mixer box, what happens depends on the **Strict setting** (still shown as Pure above):
-  * when the setting is ‘least pure’ (slider to the left), the glyphs from the mixer box are inserted in the specimen (which means that the specimen **gets longer**), with a frequency that is halfway-house between inserting each glyph once (quite lame) and replacing half the glyphs (the next setting, below), as follows:
+  * when the setting is ‘least strict’ (slider to the left), the glyphs from the mixer box are inserted in the specimen (which means that the specimen **gets longer**), with a frequency that is halfway-house between inserting each glyph once (quite lame) and replacing half the glyphs (the next setting, below), as follows:
     * take the glyphs in the mixer box as-is (no duplicates-removal);
     * calculate the insertion **interval**: frequency = sqrt( (2 * \<length of specimen\>) / \<length of mixer box string\> ); do not round this number;
     * make a **counter** that start at 0.5 and goes up by 1 _(0.5, 1.5, 2.5, 3.5, etc.)_;
     * take counter × interval, and round down; this is the **position to insert** a mixer box glyph (simply rotate through them, starting a the front); note that we use the (C) convention the first char of the specimen string is at position zero;
     * run the counter until the end of the specimen (**note:** it gets a bit longer in the process).<br/>_example: specimen text is “The quick brown fox jumps over the lazy dog”; mixer input is “abcd”; interval is then sqrt(2 * 43 / 4) = 4.637; insertions at 0.5–1.5–2.5–etc. × 4.637, i.e. at 2, 6, 11, 16, 20, 25, 30, 34, 39, 44, 48 and 53; result: “Thae qubick cbrodwn afox bjumpcs odver athe blazcy dodg”_
-  * when the Pure slider is in the middle, **every second** specimen glyph gets replaced by a mixer box glyph (simply rotate through them, starting a the front); specimen whitespace, linefeeds and returns are skipped in this process; take the glyphs in the mixer box as-is (no duplicates-removal);<br/>_example: specimen text is “The quick brown fox jumps over the lazy dog”; mixer input is “abcd”; result: “Tae buccd baobn cod jambs cvdr ahb lcxd dag”_
+  * when the Strict slider is in the middle, **every second** specimen glyph gets replaced by a mixer box glyph (simply rotate through them, starting a the front); specimen whitespace, linefeeds and returns are skipped in this process; take the glyphs in the mixer box as-is (no duplicates-removal);<br/>_example: specimen text is “The quick brown fox jumps over the lazy dog”; mixer input is “abcd”; result: “Tae buccd baobn cod jambs cvdr ahb lcxd dag”_
-  * when the setting is ‘purest’ (slider to the right), the specimen is ignored and the mixer box glyphs **generate sentence-like content**, in this way:
+  * when the setting is ‘strictest’ (slider to the right), the specimen is ignored and the mixer box glyphs **generate sentence-like content**, in this way:
     * clean up the mixer box glyphs, remove duplicates;
     * if there is (effectively) only one glyph in mixer box, put it on the screen (done), else—
     * for i = 0; i < mixer-box-length